jpommerening/release-station/bower_components/laxar-popup-widget/README.md

 ### 11. Prevent the Body Scrolling (preventBodyScrolling)
 *R11.1* It MUST be configurable if the AxPopoverWidget prevents the scrolling of the body element when displaying its popover.
 The default is to prevent the scrolling.

+### 12. Closing the Popup by a Click of the Backdrop (backdropClose)
+*R12.1* The widget MUST allow to close the popup by clicking the backdrop.
+It MUST be possible to disable this feature.

 ## Integration
 ### Patterns